 Applicable agreements in 2019

-At the university level, information on practical training is provided by Outi Suorsa Coordinator at Career Services (outi.suorsa(at)uef.fi).
-When you need more information about practical training, you should first contact the person in charge of practical training for your academic subject, who knows the practices for granting financial support for practical training and approving the place of practical training the best.
+At the university level, general information on practical training is provided by Outi Suorsa Coordinator at Career Services (outi.suorsa(at)uef.fi).
+When you need more information about practical training, you should first contact the person in charge of practical training for your academic subject.
+She/he knows the practices for granting financial support for practical training and approving the place of practical training the best.
 If you have questions concerning practical training abroad, you can turn to International Student Services.